Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 ## Pull requests

 Each time you update API code, before you submit your pull request for review, update the `version` number in `api/package.json`.
 Normally for minor features/fixes, just update the last part of the version number (e.g. `"1.0.24"` becomes `"1.0.25"`).

+> Version numbers for the MVP version of the app should begin with a `1`, version numbers for the MVP+1 version of the app should begin with a `2` etc.

 Updating the version number helps us keep track of which version of the API is running on the server, [it's used by Bugsnag when errors are reported.](API_DEVELOPMENT.md#logging-errors)